 At December 31, 2002, OneBeacon had \$77.9 million of reinsurance currently recoverable on paid losses and \$3,560.6 million that will become recoverable if claims are paid in accordance with current reserve estimates.
 Because reinsurance contracts do not relieve OneBeacon of its primary obligation to its policyholders, the financial position and solvency of OneBeacon's reinsurers is critical to the collectibility of its reinsurance coverages.
 OneBeacon is selective with regard to its reinsurers, placing reinsurance with only those reinsurers having strong financial strength ratings.
 OneBeacon monitors the financial strength of its reinsurers on an ongoing basis.
 As a result, uncollectible amounts have not historically been significant.
 Excluding industry pools and associations of \$376.2 million, which are not rated by A.M.
 Best, 96% of OneBeacon's total reinsurance recoverables at December 31, 2002 were with reinsurers that had an A.M.
-Best rating of "A-" (Excellent, the fourth highest of fifteen ratings) or better.
+Best rating of "A-" (Excellent) or better.
 The following table provides a listing of OneBeacon's top reinsurers, excluding industry pools and associations, based upon recoverable amounts, the percentage of total reinsurance recoverables and the reinsurer's A.M.
 Best rating.

-Top Reinsurers (\$ in millions) alance at cember 31, 2002 % of Total A.M.
-Best Rating(3) Subsidiaries of Berkshire (NICO and GRC) \$ 2,585.1 71% A++ × /

-Liberty Mutual and subsidiaries(1) 273.8 8 А Tokio Fire and Marine Insurance Company 67.1 2 A++ American Re-Insurance Company 47.0 1 A+ Aviva plc and its affiliates(2) 34.9 1 not rated
+Balance at December 31, 2002 % of Total A.M.
+Best Rating (\$ in Millions) Top Reinsurers Subsidiaries of Berkshire (NICO and GRC) \$ 2,585.1 71% A++ Liberty Mutual and subsidiaries 273.8 8 A Tokio Fire and Marine Insurance Company 67.1 2 A++ American Re-Insurance Company 47.0 1 A+ Aviva plc and its affiliates 34.9 1 not rated

-- (1) At December 31, 2002, OneBeacon had assumed balances payable and expenses payable of approximately \$266.9 million under the Renewal Rights Agreement.
-In the event of Liberty Mutual's insolvency, OneBeacon has the right to offset these balances against its reinsurance recoverable due from Liberty Mutual. - (2) Represents non-U.S. insurance entities whose balance is fully collateralized through funds held, letters of credit and/or trust agreements. - (3) A.M.
-Best ratings as detailed above are: A++ (Superior, which is the highest of fifteen ratings), A+ (Superior, which is the second highest of fifteen ratings) and A (Excellent, which is the third highest of fifteen ratings).
+\ At December 31, 2002, OneBeacon had assumed balances payable and expenses payable of approximately \$266.9 million under the Renewal Rights Agreement.
+In the event of Liberty Mutual's insolvency, OneBeacon has the right to offset these balances against its reinsurance recoverable due from Liberty Mutual.